apss-lab/security-and-privacy-papers/README.md

 #### Privacy-preserving speech processing
 - Aloufi, Ranya, Hamed Haddadi, and David Boyle.
 "Emotionless: privacy-preserving speech analysis for voice assistants." _arXiv preprint arXiv:1908.03632_ (2019).

+### Android and IOS security
+- Demetriou, Soteris, et al. "Free for All!
+Assessing User Data Exposure to Advertising Libraries on Android." _NDSS_.
+2016.
+- Jang, Yeongjin, et al. "A11y attacks: Exploiting accessibility in operating systems." _Proceedings of the 2014 ACM SIGSAC Conference on Computer and Communications Security_.
+2014.
+- Zhou, Xiaoyong, et al. "Identity, location, disease and more: Inferring your secrets from android public resources." _Proceedings of the 2013 ACM SIGSAC conference on Computer & communications security_.
+2013.
+- Pandita, R., Xiao, X., Yang, W., Enck, W., & Xie, T. (2013). {WHYPER}: Towards automating risk assessment of mobile applications.
+In _22nd {USENIX} Security Symposium ({USENIX} Security 13)_ (pp. 527-542).
+- Grace, Michael C., et al. "Unsafe exposure analysis of mobile in-app advertisements." _Proceedings of the fifth ACM conference on Security and Privacy in Wireless and Mobile Networks_.
+2012.